All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will GLP-1 medication help increase my testosterone?

 If your low testosterone is primarily caused by obesity, yes.
 Weight loss from GLP-1 therapy can increase testosterone by 100-200+ ng/dL.
-However, if your low testosterone has other causes (primary hypogonadism, pituitary issues), weight loss alone may not fully resolve it.
+But if your low testosterone has other causes (primary hypogonadism, pituitary issues), weight loss alone may not fully resolve it.
 Your physician can help determine the underlying cause.

 Can I still build muscle while on GLP-1 medication?

 Building significant new muscle while in a caloric deficit is challenging but not impossible, especially for beginners.
 The more realistic goal is preserving existing muscle while losing fat.
 After reaching your target weight, you can shift to a maintenance or slight surplus phase to focus on muscle building.
-Adequate protein and consistent resistance training are essential throughout.
+Adequate protein and consistent resistance training are important throughout.

 Does GLP-1 medication affect athletic performance?

 During the active weight loss phase, some men report reduced exercise capacity due to lower caloric intake.
-However, as your body adjusts, most patients find that improved body composition, reduced joint stress, and better cardiovascular fitness lead to better overall performance.
+But as your body adjusts, most patients find that improved body composition, reduced joint stress, and better cardiovascular fitness lead to better overall performance.
 Ensure adequate nutrition around workouts.

 How does GLP-1 therapy compare to testosterone replacement therapy (TRT) for weight loss?

 GLP-1 medications produce significantly more weight loss than TRT.
-TRT may help with modest body recomposition (more muscle, less fat) but does not typically produce major weight loss.
+TRT may help with modest body recomposition (more muscle, less fat) but doesn't typically produce major weight loss.
 For obese men with low testosterone, GLP-1 therapy is generally the better first step because it addresses the root cause.
 Some men benefit from both, used together under physician supervision.

 Is the injection less painful for men?